 To catch bedding bass, locate spawning areas in shallow waters with a clear view of the beds.
 Use stealth to avoid spooking fish, cast subtle and natural-looking soft plastic baits or creature baits near the bed, and employ a slow, patient retrieve with gentle, enticing movements to trigger a defensive strike.

-The spawn is easily the most exciting time of the year for bass fishing anglers.
+The spawn is easily the most exciting time of the year for bass fishing anglers, like myself.
 The fish are usually feeding voraciously during the pre-spawn weeks when the water continually warms, but once they lay their eggs, you have a small window in which you can catch trophy-sized bass with relative ease.

-Knowing how to catch bedding bass can be somewhat of a challenge if you aren’t exactly sure which tactics and techniques you should use.
-Keep reading to find out some of the tried-and-true methods used by experienced anglers, as well as the best tips on how to catch bedding bass.
+Knowing how to catch bedding bass is a challenge if you aren’t sure which tactics and techniques to use.
+Keep reading to find out some of the tried-and-true methods I use, as well as the best tips on how to catch bedding bass.

 This article is part of my Complete Guide to Bass Fishing series that you might be interested in.